 - Fear of discrimination.

-We know that we should eat 5 fruits and vegetables a day and do more exercise, but not all of us do.
-We also have laws to prevent and protect us from accidents, yet for some people the fear of the impact of a diagnosis on their life, stops them from coming forward.
+We have laws to prevent and protect us from accidents, yet for some people the fear of the impact of a diagnosis on their life, stops them from coming forward.

 Researchers have estimated that sleep-related fatigue costs US businesses $150 billion a year in absenteeism, workplace accidents and other lost productivity.14